What is the Masters snooker prize money?

 Everything you need to know about the 2024 Masters as Ronnie O’Sullivan chases an unprecedented eighth title

+Snooker returns to our screens in 2024 with the Masters at Alexandra Palace, one of the sport’s jewels in the Triple Crown.

-Snooker is back on our screens as the Masters kicks off the year at Alexandra Palace, when the world’s best 16 players go up against each other in a straight knockout format.
+The Masters is always a special event as the world’s best 16 players go up against one another in a straight knockout format.

-Judd Trump is the reigning champion after beating Mark Williams in last year’s final, while Ronnie O’Sullivan is aiming to win a record-extending eighth title.
+Ronnie O’Sullivan is aiming to win a record-extending eighth title and will take on Ali Carter in Sunday’s final.

-There are several other past winners in this year’s tournament.
-Mark Selby has three Masters titles; John Higgins, Neil Robertson and Mark Williams have all won it twice; Ding Junhui, Shaun Murphy, Mark Allen and Trump all have one title each.
+The 48-year-old moved one victory away from becoming the oldest winner of Masters with four half-century breaks enough to down old rival Shaun Murphy in Saturday’s semi-final, while Carter beat Mark Allen 6-3.

 Here is everything you need to know about the 2024 Masters.